TommyNeeld/mnist-mlops-sagemaker/README.md

 ## Potential solution

 - SageMaker training and inference pipeline using [Batch Transform](https://docs.aws.amazon.com/sagemaker/latest/dg/batch-transform.html)
-    - To trigger inference:
+    - Options to trigger inference (**realistically, the process by which data is transformed in batches will be informed by the use-case**):
+        - Can manually trigger from uploaded json file (numpy array of images)
         - Use event bridge to trigger inference on a cron schedule (we know it is as nightly job) - may need to assume location of input data
         - Use API Gateway with Lambda to trigger manually - could have input data (or location of data) as an argument
             - if large quantities, may not want to send via post request, [API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/limits.html) has a total request limit of 10MB and `x_train` (60,000 numbers) has a json size of 160 MB.

     - To trigger training:
-        - Use event bridge to trigger inference on a cron schedule (we know it is as nightly job)
+        - Could use event bridge to trigger inference on a cron schedule (we know it is as nightly job)
-        - Use CICD (e.g. github actions) to trigger a new training job
+        - Could use CICD (e.g. github actions) to trigger a new training job
-        - Could automatically 'approve' the model so it is available for batch inference
+        - Could automatically 'Approve' the model so it is available for batch inference

 ## CICD
 Github actions?

 ## Infra
-Terraform
+TODO - Terraform

 ## Resources
 - Sagemaker MLOps template [article](https://aws.amazon.com/blogs/machine-learning/build-mlops-workflows-with-amazon-sagemaker-projects-gitlab-and-gitlab-pipelines/) and [repo](https://github.com/aws-samples/sagemaker-custom-project-templates/tree/main/mlops-template-gitlab)